 Some Digital Agency Client Strategy Director Wisdom for you

-Next up as part of our “sharing the wisdom” series: Karen Howell, Client Strategy Director at Digital Marketing Agency Digirank.
+Next up as part of our “sharing the wisdom” series: Karen Pearce, Client Strategy Director at Digital Marketing Agency Digirank.

 After graduating with a degree in Marketing & French, Karen started her career in international marketing.
 The role was a Marketing & PR role where she earned experience in running marketing campaigns as well as event management, print advertising and email marketing.